This accident was investigated and this report was compiled by me. As usual, names are omitted.

 machine was also lost on initiation, and the machine stopped

 advancing (presumably as it is designed to do).

 deployment at the accident site, the MCC has missed and crushed

 with its tracks at least one PMD-6 mine and probably two.
 One

-was found during manual demining as follow-up.
-A second intact
+was found during manual demining follow-up and a second intact

 fuze was found.